MI Student Aid

 Eligible students must submit the FAFSA before the Federal deadline.

-Selected nominees may receive a scholarship for up to three academic years to be completed within four years from the date of award.
-Future awards are subject to available and approved funding.
+Selected nominees may receive a scholarship for up to four academic years to be completed within four years from the date of award.

 Michigan community college, public university, or degree-granting non-profit independent college.

 The maximum award amount a student may receive is $2,000 per academic year (beginning 2019-20).
 The lifetime maximum award is $6,000.